The Ultimate Guide to Law Firm Billing Best Practices

 Your clients should be well-acquainted with your billing policy, so they’re clear on:

-• When and how often bills will arrive.
+• When and how often will bills arrive?

 • The different payment methods available.

-• The consequences for late payments.
+• The consequences of late payments.

 Invoice requirements

 If you’re working with a larger company, there may be strict invoice requirements regarding everything from how you need to send bills to how you must format bills.
 However, even if you’re not working with big businesses, you should still stick to a standard set of invoice requirements.
 This will ensure consistency for your clients and keep the billing process running smoothly.
+Clio can help you comply with client-specific requirements by offering customisable invoice templates and automated formatting.

 Legal billing description examples